Gorgas–Manly Historic District: Clark Hall

 Built in 1884, the Gothic Revival-style Clark Hall was constructed on the site of the old Lyceum, destroyed during the Civil War.
-Clark was originally designed as an all-purpose building with a library, reading rooms, chapel, and a large public meeting room, which served as "the great public hall of the University."
-By 1910 the building was beginning to deteriorate and the brick walls were near collapse by the late 1940s, due to the heavy roof.
-The hall was saved by the erection of an interior steel frame within the building, preserving it for future generations.
+Named for Willis G. Clark, a university trustee, Clark Hall was originally designed as an all-purpose building with a library, reading rooms, chapel, and a large public meeting room, which served as "the great public hall of the University."
+By 1910 the building was beginning to deteriorate, and by the late 1940s the brick walls were near collapse due to the heavy roof.
+The hall was preserved by the erection of an interior steel frame within the building.
 The building was restored again in the 1980s.
-It was named for Willis G. Clark, a university trustee.

 Clark Hall contains the main office space for the College of Arts and Sciences, as well as a dance studio (currently overseen by Cornelius Carter).

 Manly Hall

 Manly Hall is a 3 1/2-story Gothic Revival structure in red brick.
 Similar in design to Clark Hall, it was finished in 1885.
-Originally built as a dormitory, it now houses the Department of Religious Studies, the Department of Women's Studies, offices of the English department, and the office of the literary magazine Black Warrior Review.
+Originally built as a dormitory, it now houses the Department of Religious Studies, the Department of Women's Studies, the Department of Gender and Race Studies, offices of the English department, and the office of the literary magazine Black Warrior Review.
 It was named in honor of Basil Manly, the second university president.

 Garland Hall

 The three-story Garland Hall is another Gothic Revival–style building on campus, built in 1887 to house a dormitory and the first incarnation of the Alabama Museum of Natural History.
 It is the "counterpart" of Manly Hall, and today houses the Sarah Moody Gallery of Art.
+Garland Hall was named for Landon Cabell Garland, the third university president.

 Tuomey Hall

 The 2 1/2-story Tuomey Hall, now known as the Blount Undergraduate Initiative Tuomey Academic House, was completed in 1889.
 Built as a laboratory for the Department of Chemistry, it was named in honor of Michael Tuomey, state geologist and professor.
-Toumey Hall was previously the home of Army ROTC at the University of Alabama.
+Toumey Hall was previously the home of the Army ROTC at the University of Alabama.

 Barnard Hall

 The 2 1/2-story Barnard Hall, now known as Oliver-Barnard Hall, was completed in 1889.
 Built as a laboratory and gymnasium, it now houses offices and classrooms for the College of Arts and Sciences.
 It was named for scientist and professor, Frederick A. P. Barnard.
 It was rededicated as Oliver-Barnard Hall in 2000 in honor of John T. Oliver Jr., trustee emeritus.
-Barnard Hall was previously the home of Air Force ROTC at the University of Alabama.
+Barnard Hall was previously the home of the Air Force ROTC at the University of Alabama.

+History With Slavery

+Gorgas House

+Enslaved people worked in the Gorgas House from its opening, from helping in its construction to staffing the kitchen and dining areas during its use as the Campus Dining Hall.
+Enslaved workers endured repeated harassment and threats of violence from students, ultimately resulting in the students losing use of the building as a dining hall.
+Enslaved people continued to work in the building up until the destruction of the campus during the Civil War.